 Guest post by Allison Walker, instructional coach at Cane Bay Middle in Charleston, SC.
-Allison is also one of KnowledgeWorks Personalized Learning Community Fellows and one of the leaders of the Leading Change Professional Learning Community (PLC).

 Access, equity and justice demand more than a conversation, they require our commitment to action and change.
 While COVID-19 exacerbated the systemic issues that have plagued education, it is not the cause of the problems.

 About a month into the global pandemic, my nerves had settled (sort of) and my colleagues and I found some sort of groove—if you can call surviving a groove.
 Over time, we began to accept the circumstance (unable to change it) and began to ask, “How will we meet our students’ needs?”
 This is a loaded question because as we all know, students (each and every one of them) are different.

 Why am I a part of the Leading Change Professional Learning Community (PLC)?